Strong resilient communities

 Working with the community and a range of organisations to identify assets and needs, developing a targeted, preventative place-based approach with local communities that considers the long term and empowering local people to lead and develop their local community.

-Intervention Lead (2nd Lead): Nicola Prygodzicz (Aneurin Bevan University Health Board)
+Intervention Lead: Nicola Prygodzicz (Aneurin Bevan University Health Board)

-NCC Policy & Partnership Team Link: Huw Williams / Caroline James
+Partnership Team Support: Huw Williams (NCC) / Caroline James (NCC)